devonartis/aws-secure-access-infrastructure-identity-workshop/docs/04-cleanup.md

 1.Go to the CloudFormation
 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks" target="_blank">Console</a>.
 Select 'InfrastructureIdentity-Env-Setup', select **Actions** and click on **Delete Stack**.
 At the prompt, select **Yes, Delete**

+2.Go to IAM, click on Users, select MyWorkshopUser and delete.